 To provide a more precise, and more robust, measure of author contribution, we introduce several measures that capture not only the quantity of contributions (how many edits, how much text), but also the quality, analyzing how long the contributions last as content evolves.
-We analyze the tradeoffs involved in the different measures, and the differences in the author rankings they produce.
+We analyze the trade-offs involved in the different measures, and the differences in the author rankings they produce.
+We emphasize that we make a distinction between contribution and reputation; the first is meant to measure productivity, and the second, reliability.
+A reputation system generally incorporates some measure of productivity, as we do in [2].
+This work explores different notions of productivity, particularly as a tool for analyzing user behavior, but does not evaluate the effectiveness of any measure as a reputation system.

-Our favorite measure is edit longevity.
+Of the measures we explore, our favorite measure is edit longevity.
 The measure combines the amount of change performed by an author, with how long the change lasts.
 To compute the edit longevity of an author, we consider all the edits performed by the author.
 For each edit, we compute both the edit size and the edit quality.
-The edit size is measured as the edit distance between the article revision produced by the author, and the previous revision; the problem of computing edit distances has been studied in [20, 19, 4].
+The edit size is measured as the edit distance between the article revision produced by the author, and the previous revision; the problem of computing edit distances has been studied in [22, 20, 4].
 The edit quality is in the interval [-1, 1], and measures how long the change lasts in the system: it is close to 1 for edits that are preserved fully in subsequent revisions, and it is close to -1 for edits that are reverted [2].
 The edit longevity of an author combines these quantities, and is computed as the sum, over all the edits performed by the author, of the edit size multiplied by the edit quality.
 We show that edit longevity has several desirable properties.
 It cannot be easily gamed, since the quality of an edit by author A depends on how long authors different from A preserve the edit done by A. Edit longevity is sensitive to the size of contributions, giving appropriate reward to authors who sporadically contribute large amounts of text.
 Edit longevity also rewards the authors who mostly engage in improvement and maintenance work, as edit distance, measures not only new text, but also text deletions and displacements [2].
 Furthermore, edit longevity successfully prevents vandals and spammers from accruing contributions.